-Task Supervisors are experienced employees within an agency who will work closely with students on placement but who are unable to provide professional social work-specific supervision.
-This may be because the Task Supervisor is not able to guarantee the time for formal supervision, however they are able to guarantee day-to-day oversight, allocate daily tasks and provide support.
+Task supervisors are experienced employees within an agency who will work closely with students on placement but are unable to provide professional social work specific supervision.
+This may be because the task supervisor is not able to guarantee the time for formal supervision, however they are able to guarantee day-to-day oversight, allocate daily tasks and provide support.

-In some agencies, the Task Supervisor may not have a social work qualification.
-Agencies such as Child Safety, Domestic and Community Mental Health or Disability Services often employ professionals with a range of qualifications (i.e., psychology, social science etc.) to undertake tasks that can be also performed by social workers.
-These supervisors are often very experienced and skilled practitioners in their context of work, and thus can value-add significantly to the student's social work learning experience.
+In some agencies, the task supervisor may not have a social work qualification.
+Agencies such as child safety, domestic and community mental health or disability services often employ professionals with a range of qualifications (ie psychology, social science etc) to undertake tasks that can also be performed by social workers.
+These supervisors are experienced and skilled practitioners in their context of work, and thus can value-add significantly to the student's social work learning experience.

-Task Supervisors have the same range of responsibilities as Field Educators with two exceptions:
+Task supervisors have the same range of responsibilities as field educators with two exceptions:

 - Firstly, they don't provide social work supervision.
-Because they are not social workers or are social workers but can't guarantee the time required, they are not able to provide social work-specific supervision.
-If you have a placement with a Task Supervisor, you will also have external supervision with a qualified social worker (see 2.4 External Field Educator for further details).
-This will be arranged for you by the Practice Education Team.
-It is important to note that this arrangement is increasingly common in Australian Social Work training and is fully compliant with AASW expectations.
-A placement with a Task Supervisor is not in any way inferior to a placement with an onsite Field Educator. - Secondly, Task Supervisors provide feedback to the student and external Social Work Supervisor, and attend Evaluation meetings wherever possible, however the evaluation reports for students and recommendation for pass/fail is by the Social Work Supervisor/Field Educator responsible for supervision.
+If you have a placement with a task supervisor, you will also have external supervision with a qualified social worker (see 2.4 external field educator for further details).
+This will be arranged for you by the PET.
+It is important to note that this arrangement is increasingly common in Australian social work training and is fully compliant with AASW expectations.
+A placement with a task supervisor is not in any way inferior to a placement with an onsite field educator. - Secondly, task supervisors provide feedback to the student and external social work supervisor and attend evaluation meetings, wherever possible.
+Evaluation reports and recommendation for pass/fail is by the social work supervisor/field educator responsible for supervision.